danvk/aoc2023/aoc2017/README.md

 Well that was fun.
 No real programming for part 2, just carefully rewriting `jnz` instructions to if statements and loops, then simplifying until it became clear what was going on.
 I wound up rewriting the program as JavaScript.
 Probably the most interesting problem so far!

 ## Day 24

+This one is interesting!
+You can represent the components as a bidirectional graph, where each pin is a node and a component is a link between the two pins.
+Then each pin has a link to the other pins with the same number.
+Then I think the problem is just max flow.

+I'd like to think about how to implement max flow!
+I think it's some sort of dynamic programming algorithm.
+The obvious thing to me is to have a grid of start/end nodes and the max flow path between them.
+But that doesn't have an optimal substructure: it's not clear how to add the next node to the graph given the existing paths.

+Or maybe I don't need to solve that problem?
+There are a few interesting patterns in my data:

+- There are 5 pins that only occur once.
+These would have to be terminal pins.
+- There are 16 pins that only occur twice.
+So these can all be pre-linked together.

+Maybe doing that will reveal more structure?
+It will at least reduce the number of nodes.

+I guess the input isn't long enough to require anything fancy :(.
+I just brute forced my way through part 1 and I think the same will work for part 2.